 It all began at his parent’s pub, the Salisbury Arms in Purewell, Christchurch in 1949 when Tim was born in the living quarters upstairs.
-He went to Clayesmore School in Irwine Minster and Ringwood Grammar, which until 1976 resided in West Hill Road, Bournemouth (it is now a language school).
-From 1963 onwards he cut his teeth on the local music scene playing organ in The Freewheelers with John Langdon, Roger Bethell and Pat Mynchin, pumping out electric versions of Bob Dylan songs months before Bob strapped on a Stratocaster and pissed off the folk establishment at Newport.
-Talking of Dylan, Tim fleetingly appeared in D. A. Pennebaker’s film Don’t Look Back as he chatted to the great man in a Nottingham hotel room.
+He went to Clayesmore School in Irwine Minster and Ringwood Grammar, which until 1976 was located in West Hill Road, Bournemouth (it is now a language school).
+From 1963 onwards he cut his teeth on the local music scene playing organ in The Freewheelers with John Langdon, Roger Bethell and Pat Mynchin, pumping out electric versions of Bob Dylan songs long before Bob strapped on a Stratocaster and pissed off the folk establishment at Newport.
+Talking of Dylan, Tim made a fleeting appearance in D. A. Pennebaker’s film Don’t Look Back as he chatted to Bob in a Nottingham hotel room.

-After Sounds Nice Tim had one more shot at the big time with the Tony Ashton produced “Shadra” which gives the Mycroft tonsils an airing for the first time on record.
+After Sounds Nice, Tim had one more shot at the big time with the Tony Ashton produced “Shadra” (September 1971) which gives the Mycroft tonsils an airing for the first time on record.
 Trouble is, you won’t understand a word he’s singing as the lyrics are gobbledygook.
 According to a press release, “The lyrics of Shadra don’t mean anything, as they are no known language.
 So everyone of any nationality can sing along”.
-To be honest, the song is a bit of an oddity with its simplistic eastern singalong arrangement but it’s nice to see his hometown gets a mention on the B side with “Bournemouth Rock”.
+To be honest, the song is a bit of an oddity with its simplistic eastern singalong arrangement, but it’s nice to see that his hometown gets a mention on the B side with “Bournemouth Rock”.

 Tim Mycroft Discography

 Hey, Hey c/w I Want You Back: Astoria (66/1006) 1966 German release

 Love at First Sight (Je t’aime…moi non plus) c/w Love You To: Parlophone (R 5797) 1969